web-learning1989/bs4starter-1/README.md

 # bs4starter
 Bootstrap 4 starter scss project.
+This is a bootstrap 4 version

 # How to use
 Download the folder and open with terminal(OS) exexute: